4.1.1 General provisions of deprivation

 Example: Signing a document transferring legal title to land and then giving it to another person to register the transfer is a course of conduct.

-Exception 1: IF special or unusual circumstances necessitate the quick sale of an asset, deprivation has NOT occurred.
+Exception 1: IF special or unusual circumstances necessitate the quick sale of an asset, it may be reasonable to adjust the market value of the asset for the purposes of assessing deprivation.

 Exception 2: It is not considered that disposal of income has occurred IF a recipient: